Powered by Coverage.com (NPN: 19966249)

 How Bankrate chose the best home insurance companies in New Jersey

-Bankrate took a data-based approach to finding the best homeowners insurance in New Jersey..
-Our insurance editorial team analyzed the largest home insurance companies by market share across multiple categories, including: customer satisfaction rankings from J.D.
-Power, financial strength rating from AM Best, the most recent premium data from Quadrant Information Services, policy offerings and discount options.
+Bankrate took a data-based approach to finding the best homeowners insurance in NJ.
+Our insurance editorial team analyzed the largest home insurance companies by market share across multiple categories, including customer satisfaction rankings from J.D.
+Power, financial strength rating from AM Best, the most recent premium data from Quadrant Information Services, policy offerings and discount opportunities.

-Based on their performance in these categories, each of these New Jersey homeowners insurance companies earned a Bankrate Score, with a maximum score of five points.
-Using our Bankrate Score can help give you an idea of which insurance companies have competitive home insurance policies and can be used to compare home insurance carriers to each other.
+Based on performance in these categories, New Jersey homeowners insurance companies earned a Bankrate Score, with a maximum score of five points.
+Using our Bankrate Score can help compare home insurance carriers and determine which might be best for you.

 Compare home insurance rates